muggy8/improbable/have-and-havenot/rM7jQact.md

 Shortly after, a group of elves jumped down from the treetops and landed in front of me.

-"Hello Master Mikay, myname is Amanda.
+"Hello Master Mikay, my name is Amanda.
 One of the applicants you have come to test." said one of the girls in the group.

 "I am pleased to make your acquaintance Master Mikay, I am Hannah, the other applicant." said another girl standing by Amanda's side.